simsong/bulk_extractor/doc/ROADMAP_2.0.md

   that most users do not understand command-line options, bulk_extractor now runs with fewer command-line options.

 * Standards-compliant.
-Where possible, we are adopting C++11 features that are now widely available.
+Where possible, we are adopting C++14 features that are now widely available.

+* Experimental features have been removed.
+Experiments are now conducted with plugin-s.

 # Architecture Changes
 - [ ]  be13_api will build a .a library